hashicorp/terraform-aws-nomad/examples/nomad-consul-colocated-cluster/README.md

 1. Run `terraform get`.
 1. Run `terraform plan`.
 1. If the plan looks good, run `terraform apply`.
-1. Run the `nomad-examples-helper.sh` script in the `nomad-examples-helper` folder to print out the IP addresses of the Nomad servers and some example commands you can run to interact with the cluster!
+1. Run the [nomad-examples-helper.sh script](/examples/nomad-examples-helper/nomad-examples-helper.sh) to print out
+   the IP addresses of the Nomad servers and some example commands you can run to interact with the cluster:
+   `../nomad-examples-helper/nomad-examples-helper.sh`.